Matt Busch: Career

-Filmmaker

-Having worked behind-the-scenes for years in many aspects of corporate studio film productions, Busch eventually gravitated into the world of independent films.
-In 2006, his first feature-length movie, Conjure, was released straight-to-DVD; a project that he wrote, directed, starred in, and even composed the music for.
+Having worked behind-the-scenes for years in corporate studio film productions, Busch eventually gravitated to independent film.
+In 2006, his first feature-length movie, Conjure, was released straight-to-DVD; a project that he wrote, directed, starred in, and composed the music for.
 It was also one of the first horror films available on Netflix.
-The movie gained critical acclaim and broke records in the Horror Genre.
+The movie broke the highest pre-sale record for movies purchased through HorrorMovies.com.

 Busch's magnum opus is a trilogy of live action films, Aladdin 3477, which he has written and directed.

-In 2009, Busch released a DVD titled Illustration Nation, a documentary of audacious travel adventures ranging from Hollywood to London to Tokyo.
+In 2009, Busch released a DVD titled Illustration Nation, a documentary of travel adventures including Hollywood, London, and Tokyo.

-Busch's magnum opus is writing and directing a trilogy of Aladdin 3477 films based on the classic Arabian Nights tale Aladdin and his Wonderful Lamp.
+Busch's arguably most significant work is writing and directing the trilogy of Aladdin 3477 films, based on the classic Arabian Nights tale Aladdin and his Wonderful Lamp.
 The movies are set in Asia 1,500 years in the future.
+During the production, the 2018 Hong Kong Business Awards presented Aladdin 3477 with the award for "Most Anticipated Film Project".

 The first film, Aladdin 3477- I: The Jinn of Wisdom was released January 3, 2025, on Amazon Prime Video, Apple TV+, and Fandango at Home.
+The film garnered 3 nominations for Best Independent Science Fiction Film, Best Director, and Independent Movie of the Year for the 7th Annual Film Threat Award This!
+Awards Ceremony.
+On January 31st, 2026, Busch attended the ceremony at the Frida Cinema in Santa Ana, California with other cast members to bring home their win for Best Independent Science Fiction Film.

 Matt Busch does a live demonstration on stage, drawing Darth Vader at a Star Wars art show in Germany (2024).

-Professor

-Matt Busch has instructed college-level courses at art schools such as the Columbus College of Art and Design in Columbus, Ohio and the College for Creative Studies in Detroit, Michigan.
+Matt Busch has instructed college-level courses at art schools such as the Columbus College of Art and Design and the College for Creative Studies.
 Currently, he is a professor of Media and Communication Arts and faculty advisor of Creative Imaging and Illustration at Macomb Community College.
 He teaches a range of courses including painted illustration, figure illustration, and previz storyboarding for film and animation.

-Busch has also given guest lectures and panel workshops at such venues as the Animation Academy in Burbank, California, the Art Institute of Pittsburg, the Detroit Windsor International Film Festival, Full Sail University in Orlando, Florida, Schloss Hohenstien in Coberg, Germany, Sparkasse in Heilbronn, Germany, Star Wars Celebrations around the world, Walt Disney World in Orlando, Florida, and numerous Wizard World Conventions across the US.

 Personal life

 Busch was married to Lin Zy (née Selestow) in 2011, but divorced in 2019.
-He later married Novelist Casey McGrath, in 2024 at the historic Emerald Theatre in Downtown Mount Clemens, Michigan.
-Busch resides in a multi-faceted home studio in Macomb Township, Michigan with his wife Casey, their son Beaux, and dog Kyp.
+He later married novelist Casey McGrath in 2024 at the historic Emerald Theatre in Downtown Mount Clemens, Michigan.
+Busch resides in a home studio in Macomb Township, Michigan with Casey and their son, Beaux.